The Next Half

 It's September again!
 I didn't write a blog post July or August due to unexpected life events that kept me extremely busy, but I'm hoping that this month brings some calm.

 I help my mom with the her store on my free time, but I work full time in a very different industry.
 In May, I left a job I was comfortable in for the chance to work at a top tier company in my industry.
 To my dismay it didn't make me happy.
 You always hear change is hard, but I would thrive on change.
-New beginnings excited, but this time it was different and I didn't know why.
-I wondered if it was the pandemic, the social unrest, any of those things, plus the seemingly unrelated effects they cause could have affected my mood, and my ability to adapt to change.
+New beginnings excited me, but this time it was different and I didn't know why.
+I wondered if it was the pandemic, or the social unrest.
+Any of those things, could have affected my mood, and my ability to adapt to change.
 That same month, my dog received a grim prognosis from the vet, and it devastated me to realize that when she needed my attention the most, I had the least amount of time and flexibility.
 I sat on my front steps and cried one day as I watched her limp around the front yard.

-To distract myself whenever I had free time, I shopped on.
-Timely enough, the Nordstrom Anniversary sale always happens in the summer, and I bought everything from pajamas, loungewear, and new towels, to an All Saint's leather jacket, combat boots, and Barefoot dreams blanket, and I didn’t stop there.
+To distract myself, whenever I had free time, I shopped.
+The Nordstrom Anniversary sale always happens in the summer, and I bought everything from pajamas, loungewear, and towels, to an All Saint's leather jacket, combat boots, and a Barefoot dreams blanket.

 Finally I found another outlet.
 I started getting up a little earlier in the morning and reading.
-I'd read online books, paperbacks, I wrote, I looked through my coffee table books, and I even read started reading a book or prayers that I had at home and had never opened.
+I'd read online books, paperbacks, I wrote, I looked through my coffee table books, and I even started reading a book on prayers that I had at home and had never opened.
 It was calming and meditative, and I looked forward to my 15 minutes or half an hour every morning.
-You don't have to read something religious, or educational to find some value in that time.
+You don't have to read something religious, or educational to find some value.
 It can be something light hearted that provides a distraction.
 I read the Happily Ever After Playlist.
 As with any good book, I was sad when I reached the last page.
 It becomes like a friend you look forward to spending time with.
 I also watched Teenage Bounty Hunters on Netflix, and I recommend it.
-It's about sisterhood, growing up as women, social issues are sprinkled in, but it's funny and uplifting to see a portrayal of women finding success in a male dominated job.
+It's about sisterhood, and growing up as women.
+Social issues are sprinkled in, but it's funny and uplifting to see a portrayal of women finding success in a male dominated job.